 Candidates seeking initial licensure in either elementary or secondary education may apply to the Teacher Education Program at any time.
-However, admission to the program will only be granted after certain criteria have been met.
+However, admission to the program will only be granted after certain criteria have been met, and there are three deadlines during each academic year by which application must be completed in order to begin TEP course work the following semester.
 To make formal application to the program, potential candidates should complete the following steps:

 - Apply and be admitted to UIS.

 - 2.35 or higher to be conditionally admitted; 2.50 or higher to be fully admitted.

 - Pass the Test of Academic Proficiency or ACT + Writing (with a minimum score of 22) and either request that official scores be sent to University of Illinois Springfield or provide a photocopy to the Department.

 - Submit official transcripts from all higher education institutions to the Department of Teacher Education.
 Faxed copies will not be accepted.